cluhmann/research-methods/content/03-Measurement.md

 -   For any conceptual definition of a construct, there will be many different operational definitions or ways of measuring it.
 The use of multiple operational definitions, or converging operations, is a common strategy in psychological research.

--   There are four scales of measurement - nominal, ordinal, interval, and ratio - that communicate increasing amounts of quantitative information.
+-   There are four scales of measurement (nominal, ordinal, interval, and ratio) that communicate increasing amounts of quantitative information.
 The scale of measurement affects the kinds of statistics you can use and conclusions you can draw from your data.

 ### Exercises